swei5/michigan_notes/FIN-408/4 Risks and Return.md

 Read [[8.1 Portfolio Theory#Covariance and Correlation|Covariance and Correlation]] for information related to computing the correlation coefficient and covariances between assets.
 Note that
 $$\text{Cov}(X,Y)=\mathbb{E}(XY)-\mathbb{E}(X)\mathbb{E}(Y)$$

+Recall the definition of the Sharpe Ratio: ![[7.2 Risk and Return Profile#^3624b7]] Historically, the sharpe ratio of US equities is around 0.30.

 ---
 ### Statistics
 Use the **arithmetic mean return** if you want to make an **estimate of future returns** based upon a sample of past returns, and you consider that the series of returns is **independent**.